Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

   * **Utilize Context:** Retrieve character profiles/arc details from UMS when generating subsequent script scenes.
   * **Finalize:** Retrieve the full draft artifact (`get_artifact_by_id`), perform final formatting (simulated internal LLM step), and save the final output (`record_artifact(is_output=True)`).

-**Analysis:** Across both studies, the Maestro architecture facilitated successful completion of complex, multi-phase tasks.
+**Analysis:** Across both studies, the EideticEngine architecture facilitated successful completion of complex, multi-phase tasks.
 The UMS provided the necessary persistence and structure, while the AML successfully orchestrated the LLM, managed dependencies, recovered from simulated errors (not detailed above, but handled by the error logic), and utilized meta-cognitive tools.
 The adaptive thresholds demonstrated self-regulation of cognitive overhead.
 Trace logs (provided in Supplementary Material) clearly show the evolution of the UMS state and the agent's plan over time.

-## 8. Discussion: Implications of the Maestro Architecture
+## 8. Discussion: Implications of the EideticEngine Architecture

-Maestro demonstrates a path towards more capable and autonomous LLM agents by integrating principles from cognitive science with robust software engineering.
+EideticEngine demonstrates a path towards more capable and autonomous LLM agents by integrating principles from cognitive science with robust software engineering.
 Key implications include:

-* **Beyond Reactive Agents:** Maestro moves agents from simple stimulus-response loops towards goal-directed, reflective, and adaptive behavior based on persistent internal state.
+* **Beyond Reactive Agents:** EideticEngine moves agents from simple stimulus-response loops towards goal-directed, reflective, and adaptive behavior based on persistent internal state.

 * **Scalability for Complex Tasks:** Structured planning, dependency management, and modular thought chains enable tackling problems that overwhelm simpler architectures due to context limitations or lack of coherence.